Elise Augustat: Life

-Elise Queck was born in Waldheim, a short distance to the south of Königsberg in East Prussia, which at that time was part of Germany.
+Elise Queck was born in Waldheim (now part of Bagrationovsky District) in East Prussia, which at that time was part of German Empire.
 She came from a family of agricultural workers.
 Her parents, Auguste and Karl Queck, had eight recorded children.
 Soon after Elise's birth the family relocated to Lägerdorf near Itzehoe, a booming centre of chalk mining and cement production in Schleswig-Holstein.
 Her father died when she was eight.

 After leaving middle school at the age of fourteen she worked on the land and in domestic service, at some stage relocating temporarily to nearby Hamburg.
 She married Friedrich Buchholz in 1909, after which she is described in sources as a housewife.
 By the time of her marriage her first child, Gertrud, had been born.
 Her second daughter, Elfriede, was born soon after 1909, but the marriage nevertheless broke apart and she spent the war years in circumstances of considerable hardship as a divorced single mother.
 For some of the period she was employed at the huge Lägerdorf cement factory.

 In 1916 she joined the Social Democratic Party (Sozialdemokratische Partei Deutschlands / SPD).
 The decision of the SPD leadership back in 1914 to support funding for the war had not been universally supported within the party, and became more contentious as the slaughter on the frontline and destitution at home grew.
 In 1917 the party split apart, primarily over the issue of support for the war, and Elise Augustat moved over with breakaway faction, which became known as the Independent Social Democratic Party (Unabhängige Sozialdemokratische Partei Deutschlands / USPD).
 When the USPD itself split three years later she was part of the majority that made up the newly created German Communist Party.
 It was around this time that she married a fellow communist party activist, Wilhelm Augustat.

-Although the street violence of the postwar revolution was at ts fiercest in the big cities, the little industrial town of Lägerdorf was not spared entirely.
+Although the street violence of the postwar revolution was at its fiercest in the big cities, the little industrial town of Lägerdorf was not spared entirely.
 Following a violent incident in which a policeman and two civilians were killed, Elise Augustat was arrested, and faced criminal charges for breach of the peace.
 However, the court acquitted her on all charges.